Settlement services - South Korea

 The settlement process is as follows:

-- Number of the customer account with HSBC Seoul;
+• Number of the client account with HSBC Seoul;

-To receive the purchased stock, customers are requested to send an RFOP (receipt free of payment) instruction and include in the narrative field: "Entrusted guarantee funds have been paid".
+To receive the purchased stock, clients are requested to send an RFOP (receipt free of payment) instruction and include in the narrative field: "Entrusted guarantee funds have been paid".

 The deadline is 20:30 (CET) on SD-1.